Laragear/MetaModel/MIGRATIONS.md

 ## Custom table name

-By default, the models use the standard model name in plural for the table name.
-If you want to change the table name anything else, set the table using the `$useTable` static property of each Model.
+By default, tables are set using the model name in plural.
+If you want to change the table name from the standard, set it using the `$useTable` static property of the target Model.
 You should do this on the `register()` method of your `AppServiceProvider`.

 ```php
 namespace App\Providers;